 - Complete the two-course learning community entitled Leadership Through Self-Development during the fall semester of the freshman year.

 - Complete the six service learning seminars offered by the program, beginning with the spring semester of the freshman year.
 First Generation Scholars earn a 0.5 academic credit hour for each seminar completed; seminars are letter graded.

-- Complete at least 30 hours of community service during each semester of four years of enrollment.
+- Complete a community service preparation workshop during the first semester of enrollment and at least 30 hours of community service during each of the succeeding seven semesters of enrollment at the College.

 - Maintain satisfactory academic progress toward the completion of degree requirements.

-Community service hours are recorded on timesheets submitted at the end of each semester to the Community Service Office.
-Service may be completed through the various service opportunities announced to First Generation Scholars each semester and through other opportunities that scholars may identify, including service to a church, school, or community organization.
-Specific information about completion of community service hours is provided by the director of community service each semester.
+Community service hours are recorded via the app Mobile Serve and submitted at the end of each service activity to the coordinator of Community Service and Scholars Program.
+Service may be completed through the various service opportunities announced to First Generation Scholars each semester and through other opportunities that scholars may identify, including service to a not-for-profit organization such as a church, school, or community organization.
+Specific information about completion of community service hours is provided by the coordinator of Community Service and Scholars Program each semester.